piglatiao/Jailbreaks/Anthropic/Claude 4/claude.ai/README.md

 ## How to use
-1. Set up and enable at least one custom Style (Describe style instead -> Use custom instructions).
-I have two options, Extended Thinking (ET henceforth) on and off.
+1. Set up and enable at least one Style.
+I have two options, one for Extended Thinking (ET) on and one for ET off.
-2. Project instructions go in project instructions (subscribers only)
+2. Project instructions go in project instructions, duh

 (Alternative step 2 for free users: send instructions as first message.
 Normally a large paste like this converts to a file, which you don't want.
 Instead, edit the first message of an existing conversation and paste the instructions.
 I suggest ET off for this first message.)